puppetlabs-seteam/tse-demo-vagrant-stack/README.md

 ### Next Steps
 Once the master is up and running, you'll need to add your license key to the master.
-Optionally, login to the Git server ([here](http://master.inf.puppet.vm:3000)) and update the puppet users ssh keys with your own public so that you can make updates to the control-repo.
 Code manager deployments will not work successfully until you add a license key because there are some PE only modules in use.

+Optional: Login to the Git server ([here](http://master.inf.puppet.vm:3000)) and update the puppet users ssh keys with your own public so that you can make updates to the control-repo.